Skip to main content

 SeasonalFestive

-Dense rustic cake with cornmeal, dried fruits, apples, and pine nuts - traditional holiday dessert.
-See must-try foods for full description.
+A dense rustic cake of cornmeal, dried fruit, apples, and pine nuts, made for the holidays.
+See must-try foods for the full description.

 vegetarianContains: GlutenContains: DairyContains: EggsContains: Pine Nuts